IvyMurage/restro/README.md

 ## Technologies Used
 * React - it was used to design, structure and add content to the web pages
-* CSS - it was used to styling our the pages
+* Ruby on rails - it was used to create the backend part of the application
-* Json - it was used to create the backend part of the application
+* Netlify - it was used for deployment

 ## Installation
 * Fork the repo and clone it on your machine using  the following command in your terminal: